Higher Education Marketing: Strategies and Trends to Know

 Sophomores, juniors, and seniors all rate video highly as a way to learn more about a particular college or university.
 When putting together your marketing strategy, consider:

 - Integrating video into social and on your website.
-Videos embedded into your website help prospective students visualize certain aspects of college and university life, while videos on social media publicize current happenings on campus.
+Videos embedded into your higher education website help prospective students visualize certain aspects of college and university life, while videos on social media publicize current happenings on campus.

 - Livestreaming events unique to your campus such as sporting events, lectures, student activities, and campus traditions.